The B.S. in Game Design is part of The Media School, which is housed within the College of Arts and Sciences.

 - Russian Flagship Program

 Study abroad is an important part of undergraduate education in our increasingly interconnected world.
 Game Design students often pursue language study and other coursework through the following programs:

 Game Design students are encouraged to join Gamedev@IU.
 You should also plan to attend a game developer conference as soon as possible.

-The Center for Excellence for Women in Technology, or CEWiT, is also an option for Game Design students.
-CEWiT has established a special interest group on the IU Bloomington campus focused on women in gaming and game design.
+The Center for Excellence for Women and Technology, or CEW&T, is also an option for Game Design students.
+CEW&T has established a special interest group on the IU Bloomington campus focused on women in gaming and game design.

 Other relevant groups on campus include: